celadevra/Montreal-Protocol/text.md

 2\.
 Each Party shall provide to the Secretariat statistical data on its production, imports and exports of each of the controlled substances

-– in Annexes B and C, for the year 1989;
+– in Annexes B and Groups I and II of Annex C, for the year 1989;

 – in Annex E, for the year 1991,